Querela/Language-of-Power/README.md

-# Language of Power - Experiments
+# Language of Power - Linguistic Analyses

-## Word Frequency, Word Importance Analysis and Word--Hierarchy Variable Correlation, Cross-Validation Experiments
+## MAIN: Analysis of Word Frequency, Word Importance and Word-Hierarchy Variable Correlation, Cross-Validation

 See folder [`word-importance`](word-importance).
 * A lot of figures.